Woman clings to hood of car after thief snatches her French Bulldog in downtown LA

 Wild video shows the moments that a woman clung to the hood of a driving car in downtown Los Angeles after thieves snatched her French Bulldog while she was outside of a store last week.

 Investigators say that the incident happened on Jan.
-18 outside of the Whole Foods grocery store on 8th Street and Grand Avenue, when the Ali Zacharias was approached by a woman who took her dog named Onyx and ran.
+18 outside of the Whole Foods grocery store on 8th Street and Grand Avenue, when the Ali Zacharias was approached by a woman who took her dog named Onyx and ran and got into a car being driven by another person.

 Zacharias chased the woman, jumping onto the hood of her car, a white four-door Kia Forte, as they fled the area.